 When you have the Enterprise Architecture ready, with the required new systems and capabilities, it will lead to better planning by putting priorities for implementation, how the organization will manage the migration and transitions from old to new processes or use of new systems.
 How to manage the change to make it happens.
 Moreover, this will lead to the better feasibility of procurement cycle, securing the budget, and ensuring the interoperability of the systems.

 This will lead to faster time to market and better management of innovations and the establishment new capabilities.

 Enterprise Architecture provides the common vocabulary which all stakeholder can understand the holistic blueprint from current to the target state which each stakeholder can view his/her concerns and the evolving of the architecture.

 How can you start the Enterprise Architecture?

-Enterprise Architecture is not an individual effort, it needs to have organization buy-in and strong leadership and support from the top executives to ensure that they understand and believe in the need of the Enterprise Architecture.
+Enterprise Architecture is not an individual effort, it needs to have organization buy-in and strong leadership and support from the top executives to ensure that they understand and believe in the need for the Enterprise Architecture.

 Before we start the discussion of how to establish the Enterprise Architecture Capability, let us discuss what is the Enterprise Architecture Framework.

 An architecture framework

 is a tool that can be used for developing a broad range of different architectures.

 - It should describe a method for designing an information system in terms of a set of building blocks, and for showing how the building blocks fit together.

 - It should contain a set of tools and provide a common vocabulary.

 - It should also include a list of recommended standards and compliant products that can be used to implement the building blocks.